wp-plugins/google-1-shortcodes/readme.txt

 Shortcodes for embedding Google +1 buttons.
 Currently, the plugin supports embedding +1 buttons using the following shortcodes: [gplusone], [plusone], [google+1], [g+1], [+1].

+This plugin has been tested to work up to 3.4.2.
+Please [contact me](http://christophersu.org/contact/) if you experience any problems with this plugin or have any questions.

 == Installation ==

 1. Upload the php file to the `/wp-content/plugins/` directory